open-cogsci/osdoc/content/pages/tutorials/wcst-python.md

 --%

-In this tutorial, you will implement the Wisconsin Card Sorting Test (WCST) and learn how you can run this test online with OSWeb.
+In this tutorial, you will implement the Wisconsin Card Sorting Test (WCST).
+You will also learn how to embed Python code in the experiment.
+(For the OSWeb implementation of this task, see [this tutorial](%url:wcst%)).

 In the WCST, participants see four stimulus cards, which differ on three dimensions: color (red, green, blue, yellow), shape (circle, star, triangle, cross), and number of shapes (one, two, three, or four).
 Participants also see a single response card, which also has a color, shape, and number.